 Even in today’s day and age, we are not taught some of the most important things about their bodies – but the information is out there!
-You can have an education session with our resident sexologist, Jodieor sign up for one of our online coursesthat can help you understand and work with your body.
-We also have a stock of great educational books that we have not released yet but in consultation with Jodieyou can get first access to those.
+You can have an education session with our resident sexologist Jodie, simply email email@example.com that can help you understand and work with your body.
+We also have a stock of great educational books.

 7. Practice and know your body

 It’s important to take time to look after yourself and understand what brings you pleasure!
 Try to find a quiet time for yourself where you won’t be interrupted, and you have spare energy just for you.
-Try exploring your body with your favourite vibe,or dildo.
+Try exploring your body with your favorite vibe, or dildo.

 You are worth it!

 The goal isn’t about pain-free sex it is about doing what brings you pleasure and what you enjoy.
 Once you know what brings you pleasure when you are playing solo it’s much easier to involve and share with your partner in play.

 8. You are not alone